charles-uno/charles-uno.github.io/_drafts/2018-02-04-pt-rix-report.md

 **Game 2:** Leon again knocks me to 4 before I land a [[Primeval Titan:Titan]], but then I blow up a pair of [[Thought-Knot Seer:TKSs]] and drop a [[Hornet Queen]].

 > Probably ten times this weekend, my opponents could have topdecked [[Walking Ballista]] for the win.
-None of them ever did.
+Lucky for me, none of them ever did.

-### Round 15: Loss 1-2 to UW Control
+### Round 15: Loss 1-2 vs UW Control

 **Game 1:** Eugen drops a quick [[Runed Halo]], then goes after my green sources.
 I punch him for six with a [[Through the Breach:Breached]] [[Primeval Titan:Titan]], then continue chipping away with [[Simian Spirit Guide::SSG]] and [[Hornet Queen]] (though her tokens get [[Detention Sphere:detained]]).
 I use [[Valakut, the Molten Pinnacle:Valakut]] triggers to blow up his [[Celestial Colonnade:Colonnade]], but draw my last [[Mountain]] at an inopportune moment[^15].